dalofulgence/https---github.com-dalofulgence-allYouNeedWebApp/web_app/README.md

 This software when fully completed will be a personal project I intend to put on the market for my home country.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running (starting the server and navigating through the web pages) and a walkthrough of the code.}

 [Software Demo Video](https://youtu.be/3Q4lfa2NhcU)